akn714/Backend-Nodejs/README.md

 * creating plan routes

 ### lecture 31:
-* writting functions for plan routes
+* writting functions for plan routes in planController.js

+### lecture 32:
+* testing functions written for plans -> done
+* till now all routes are working fine
+* started working on postman